ReDI-School/nrw-html-and-css/lesson18/index.md

 /* Example 2 */
 /* If you have an h1 with two classes like this:
 <h1 class="heading top-heading">Heading</h1>, and you applied the same
-css rule with the different classes as shown below, the last one will be used.
+css rule with the different classes as shown below, the last one that comes last in the source code will be used (i.e padding: 0)
 */
 .heading {
   padding: 50px;